nlpfd/Local-Green-Energy-Forecast-Visualisation/README.md

 # Local Green Energy Forecast Visualisation

-This project leverages the National Grid ESO Carbon Intensity API to forecast energy fuel mix and carbon intensity measurements at the postcode level, half-hourly, for the next 48 hours.
+This project leverages the National Grid ESO Carbon Intensity API to forecast energy fuel mix and carbon intensity measurements using postcode searches, half-hourly, for the next 48 hours.
 The project specifically focuses on low-income areas in the UK, which may be at risk of being left behind during the energy transition.
 The forecast includes a calculation of the combined wind and solar energy percentage.

 ## Features

-- **48-Hour Energy Forecast**: Retrieves data from the Carbon Intensity API for specific postcodes and generates an Excel file with half-hourly energy fuel mix forecasts.
+- **48-Hour Energy Forecast**: Retrieves data from the Carbon Intensity API using postcode searches and generates an Excel file with half-hourly energy fuel mix forecasts.
 - **Tile Generation for Visualisation**:
   - **Colored Tiles**: Visual representations of the combined wind and solar energy percentages, with shades of green and grey indicating renewable energy contributions.
   - **Transparent Text Tiles**: Overlay-ready tiles displaying the location, wind and solar combined percentage, date, and time, suitable for charts, video loops, GIFs, or other visualisation applications.